deuterium-cloud/spring-oauth2-resource-server/README.md

 ```
 <br>

-The main properties must be set:
+The main properties which must be set:

 ```yaml
 spring: